 The chapel is at the heart of our community, strategically located between the community accommodation and the ‘public’ areas.
 We feel very blessed to have inherited such a beautiful chapel and to have the Blessed Sacrament reserved there.
 The chapel was built for the Grail Community and officially opened in May 1957 and dedicated on 28 April 1958.
 The architect, FX Verlade, also designed the local parish church of St. Luke, and there are distinct similarities in the design of both.
 On the sanctuary there is a beautiful tapestry of the Last Supper by Luc Van Hoeek and at the other end a stunning depiction of the Stations of the Cross.
-The altar contains a relic of St Thomas Becket who was in Pinner on the night before his martyrdom at Canterbury.
+The altar contains a relic of St Thomas Becket who was in nearby Harrow about a fortnight before his martyrdom in Canterbury.

 The community at SPEC meets in the chapel at 0800 for Lauds (morning prayer), 1700 for Vespers (evening prayer) and Holy Hour and then again at 2100 for Compline (night prayer).

 On Mondays, when we have no groups visiting us, we have a community Mass celebrated by Fr David Reilly, or Fr David Burke, our chaplains.

 The Library is used as the main meeting space for groups coming on retreat.
 No doubt it had more books in it when the Grail Community lived here, but our collection is slowly expanding.

 The effective under-floor heating means that it is always a cosy space and in the summer we enjoy opening the patio doors that lead out onto the garden.

 It is fitted with a data projector, PC and speakers for audio-visual use.